Skadic/dots/.config/sway/config.md

 # Sway Configuration

 My sway config.
-Please see http://i3wm.org/docs/userguide.html for a complete reference!
+Pmease see http://i3wm.org/docs/userguide.html for a complete reference!
 This is intended to be compiled with [lmt](https://github.com/driusan/lmt).

 ## Setup